fullscale180/arm/redis-on-ubuntu/README.md

 The deployment topology is comprised of _numberOfInstances_ nodes running in the cluster mode.
 The AOF persistence is enabled by default, whereas the RDB persistence is tuned to perform less-frequent dumps (once every 60 minutes).
 In addition, some critical memory- and network-specific optimizations are applied to ensure the optimal performance and throughput.

+NOTE: To access the individual Redis nodes, you need to use the publicly accessible jumpbox VM and ssh from it into the VM instances running Redis.

 ##Known Issues and Limitations
 - The deployment script is not yet idempotent and cannot handle updates (it currently works for initial cluster provisioning only)